outlaws42/weather-kiosk_backend/README.md

 # weather-kiosk

-The reason for writing this program was for 2 reasons.
 I previously wrote the weather kiosk using a raspberry pi with a display to display weather information.
 This has a bit of a different purpose.
 This will take information from a weather API (Currently OWM) and gleen what information I want.
 It will then present this information through a Flask API for the local network to consume.